 Preheat the oven to 375 degrees F. Line the bottom of 9-inch round cake pan with parchment paper, and lightly oil the inside of the pan.

 Coarsely chop the chocolate and place in a microwave safe bowl.
 Place in the microwave for 30 seconds.
 Take out and stir.
 Place back in the microwave for 30 seconds.
 Take out and stir again.
 Place the butter in the bowl with the chocolate.
 Microwave for another 30 seconds.
 Take out and stir together the chocolate and butter until it is smooth.
 If the chocolate is not melted enough, microwave for another 30 seconds.
-If you used a small bowl to melt the chocolate, transfer the chocolate and butter mixture into a large bowl.
+If you used a small bowl to melt the chocolate, transfer the chocolate and butter mixture into a large bowl and add the sugar; whisk to combine.
 Whisk in the eggs until fully incorporated.
 Mix in the cocoa powder until the batter is smooth.
 Do not overbeat the batter.

 Recipe from Epicurious, who got it from Gourmet Magazine.